Buildings which have gas service are required to maintain that service safely.

 Gas leaks can create fires and explosions.
 It's important that you and your family know how to recognize a gas leak and what do if you suspect a leak.
 Recognize a gas leak by the following senses.

 Smell: A distinctive, strong odor similar to rotten eggs.

 Sight: A white cloud, mist, fog, bubbles in standing water, blowing dust, or vegetation that appears to be dead or dying for no reason.

 Sound: A roaring, hissing, or whistling.

 If you suspect a gas leak has occurred, take the following actions:

-Local Law 153 requires property owners to give each tenant and prospective tenant a Suspected Gas Leak Notice describing the procedures to be followed when a gas leak is suspected with the first lease or first lease renewal.
-Property owners may also choose to post the Combined Notice for smoke detectors/carbon monoxide detectors and gas leak notice.
+Tenants should receive a Suspected Gas Leak Notice describing the procedures to be followed when a gas leak is suspected with the first lease or first lease renewal from the property owner.
+Property owners may also choose to post to the Combined Notice for smoke detectors/carbon monoxide detectors and gas leak notice.

 Once gas service is shut off for any reason, restoration of gas always requires: